brichards21/SMSDiscordSpam/index.md

 Similarly, we can look at number of characters in each message to detect irregularity.
-Note that the calculation of number of characters also includes number of spaces which generally can be removed if desire.
+Note that the calculation of number of characters also includes number of spaces which generally can be removed if desired.
 But for our purposes, we retain information on number of spaces as well.

 ![](index_files/figure-markdown_strict/unnamed-chunk-4-1.png)